Howard X

 He is well known for using satire to show his support for Hong Kong's pro-democracy movement and for the liberation of North Korea.
 He also used his prominence to assist persecuted impersonators and drew attention to humanitarian issues around the world with them.
-His resemblance to Kim Jong-Un has seen him detained or deported due to political concerns.
+His resemblance to Kim Jong Un has seen him detained or deported due to political concerns.
 He is often interviewed by the press and hired for commercials due to his activism and work as an impersonator.
 In 2021, it was reported that he was raided and arrested at his home by the Hong Kong government, sparking concerns that he was targeted by the ruling Chinese Communist Party.

 In early November 2022, he announced that he would contest Victorian Premier Daniel Andrews' electorate of Mulgrave as an independent candidate at the Victorian state election under the name 'Howard Lee'.
 He came second-last out of 14 candidates, attracting 0.3% of the vote.

 Early life

-Born in Hong Kong and grew up in Australia, Howard X holds a Bachelor's in Jazz Performance from Australia.
+Born in Hong Kong and growing up in Australia, Howard X holds a Bachelor's in Jazz Performance from Australia.
 Before working as an impersonator, he worked as a music producer for a Brazilian band from Melbourne known as Bossa Negra.

 Impersonation career

 Early career

-Howard X began his career of impersonating the North Korean leader Kim Jong-Un after his father Kim Jong-il introduced him to the world stage.
-He had dressed up like Kim Jong-Un for April Fool's Day, and upon sharing a picture on Facebook, an Israeli fast-food chain Burger Ranch hired him for a television commercial.
+Howard X began his career of impersonating the North Korean leader Kim Jong Un after his father Kim Jong Il introduced him to the world stage.
+He had dressed up like Kim Jong Un for April Fool's Day, and upon sharing a picture on Facebook, an Israeli fast-food chain Burger Ranch hired him for a television commercial.

 2013

 In a 2013 interview with ABC, he believed that satire is a powerful weapon against any dictatorship and it is important for the world to have more awareness about a country which he believed could have the ability to spark World War III.
-While it was fun to be a Kim Jong-Un doppelgänger, he wished to stir up dialogues about North Korea and its human rights issues.
+While it was fun to be a Kim Jong Un doppelgänger, he wished to stir up dialogues about North Korea and its human rights issues.

 2014

-During the 2014 Hong Kong Protests known as Umbrella Movement in Hong Kong, Howard X visited students protesting for democratic elections with a sign that read, “No North Korea style elections in Hong Kong.”
+During the 2014 Hong Kong Protests known as Umbrella Movement in Hong Kong, Howard X visited students protesting for democratic elections with a sign that read, "No North Korea style elections in Hong Kong."
 Although he was drawing some media attention to the student's cause in his character, he made it clear that his impersonation the Supreme Leader to satirize him, not to glorify him.
 He believed that "having a face of a dictator can send a powerful message where people can use to bring attention to injustice".

 Since then, he sometimes teams up with other famous impersonators notably such as Donald Trump impersonators Dennis Alan and Russell White, Steve who impersonates Vladimir Putin, Reggie Brown who impersonates Barack Obama, FauxBojo Drew Galdron who impersonates Boris Johnson and many more.